 Licensed Surveyor has the meaning given to it in the Surveying Act 2004.

-Local Government Officer means an employee or officer of a Local Government Organisation.
+Local Government Officeholder means an employee or Officer of a Local Government Organisation.

 Local Government Organisation means a local government council (however described) established under any Commonwealth, State or Territory law.